 6.1.2 School Contest Limitations.
-School contest limitations are for regular season contests only and are not inclusive of permissible preseason or postseason contests.
+Sate Contest Carlation of permissible preseason or postseason contests.
 Each sport will have the following game/meet/match limitations for each level (i.e. varsity, junior varsity, freshman, etc.) regardless of how many teams participate at each level, which will be inclusive of all games/ meets/matches played in tournaments (for the sports of bowling, tennis and wrestling, each tournament counts as 2 matches):